sureshbabu170302/React-Js-Projects/eat-n-split/README.md

 ### Project Structure

-- **`App.js`:** The main component managing the state of friends, selected friend, and showing different forms for adding friends or splitting bills.
+- **`App.js`:** The main component is managing the state of friends, selected friend, and showing different forms for adding friends or splitting bills.
 - **`FriendsList.js`:** Component that lists all the friends, allowing the user to select a friend for splitting bills.
 - **`Friend.js`:** Individual friend component that shows the friend’s name, image, and balance, and allows the user to select or deselect the friend.
 - **`FormAddFriend.js`:** Form component to add a new friend by entering their name and image URL.